Selium-Anarchy-Open-Source/Selium-Anarchy-Website/README.md

 Post them [here](https://github.com/SpicyHamBoi/Selium-Anarchy-Website/issues)

-Btw the site is in massive devlopment, so it hasn't got a domain or any css styling.
+p.s. (the site is in massive devlopment, so it hasn't got a domain or any css styling.)

 -Selium Anarchy Staff